In this article we’re going to dive into the world of and check out your different options.

 New BAM Trekking

-This recently facelifted version of the ‘original BAM trekking’ has all of the great features of the classic sax but with some modern touches.
+This recently facelifted version of the ‘original BAM trekking’ has all of the great features of the classic sax case but with some modern touches.

 It still offers fantastic protection, with a water-resistant fabric shell, but now features a slightly more contoured design and a brushed aluminium finish on the large external pocket.